Taliban release three detained Afghan journalists | DW | 18.03.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Employees from TOLONews were detained for reporting on Taliban decisions which banned foreign soap operas on TV.
+Employees from TOLONews were detained for reporting on Taliban rules that banned foreign soap operas on TV.
 The arrests had been condemned by the UN and press freedom organizations.

 Journalists have been under fire since the Taliban returned to power last August, and none more so than women

-Afghanistan's governing Taliban has released three arrested TOLONews employees, the company said Friday.
+Afghanistan's governing Taliban have released three arrested TOLONews employees, the company said Friday.
 TOLO, an independent news channel, is the country's largest TV station.

 Director Khpalwak Sapai, legal advisor Nafay Khaleeq and newscaster Bahram Aman were all arrested at the network's studios Thursday evening.
 Sapai told news outlets that he and Khaleeq were released shortly after their detention but that Aman was kept in custody overnight and let go on Friday.